yamcs/yamcs/examples/README.md

 ## cfdp & cfdp-udp
 Demonstrates the usage of CCSDS File Delivery Protocol:
-_cfdp_ uses the built-in simulator, while _cfdp-udp_ expects an external UDP connection to transmit and receive CFDP packets.
+_cfdp_ uses the built-in simulator (which works with CFDP encapsulated in CCSDS packets), while _cfdp-udp_ expects an external UDP connection to transmit and receive raw CFDP PDUs.

 ## pus
 Simulator using PUS (Packet Utilization Standard - ECSS-E-ST-70-41C) also connected via TCP links.
 Please read the README inside to understand what services are simulated.